 The brand new 56m x 26m ice skating arena opened in autumn 2015.
 With grand stand seating for up to 450 guests and 600m2 of covered, outdoor ice skating the competition standard ice rink is a fantastic addition to Samoëns village.
 The ice rink is open every day - most nights until 10.30pm! – and equipment is available for hire onsite.
 Throughout the season, there will be weekly ice hockey matches including from Samoëns’ very own team ‘Les Lynx’, as well as various spectacles, ice dancing and more.
 Be sure to contact reception or the tourist office for more details.

 The beautiful 5km long Marvel run in Morillon is an absolute delight to ski, so imagine being able to sledge it – after the pistes have closed!
 That is exactly what you can do each Wednesday night during school holiday periods.
 Sledging tours depart from the Sairon chairlift at around 5pm and cost approx. 8€, including sledge hire.
-You will need to register ahead of time so be sure to contact either the lift office or Morillon tourist office.
+Reservations can be made online.

 Shopping and sightseeing